-Before I share my delicious gut loving recipe for stewed apple with you all, I want to mention 3 key benefits of adding apples to your diet on a daily basis.
+Before I share my delicious gut-loving recipe for stewed apple with you all, I want to mention 3 key benefits of adding apples to your diet on a daily basis.

-The humble apple is an amazing:
+The humble apple is amazing:

 Apples are high in polyphenolic compounds.
 Polyphenols are beneficial compounds that consist of flavonoids, phenolic acid, and other polyphenols.
-Basically, they are the ‘superfood’ of the plant that support the body.
+Basically, they are the ‘superfood’ of the plant that supports the body.
 In order for the phenolic compounds to be active and effective, they require the gut bacteria to act on them.
 The polyphenols in apples help to protect the intestinal tissues from inflammation and damage.
-They also directly inhibit the proinflammatory pathway, Nuclear Factor Kappa B (NFk-B), thereby reducing inflammation.
+They also directly inhibit the pro-inflammatory pathway, Nuclear Factor Kappa B (NFk-B), thereby reducing inflammation.
 As a result, the intake of apples can result in a reduction in serum C-Reactive Protein (CRP), a key inflammatory marker.

 If you struggle with hay fever or allergies, then apples might be just what you need.
 Apples also help to modulate immune function by suppressing histamine through the reduction of mast cell degranulation.

-The soluble fibre in apples are resistant to digestion, but highly fermentable, which makes them perfect for SCFA production.
+The soluble fiber in apples are resistant to digestion, but highly fermentable, which makes them perfect for SCFA production.
 Butyrate (one of the key SCFAs) play a key role in modulating immune function, which is done by improving the quality of the epithelial barrier and positively influencing T-regulatory cells.
 In doing so it also prevents pathogenic bacteria from entering the gut.

 A diet high in apples has a direct impact on bacterial colonisation in the gut leading to higher levels of Lactobacillus in the colon and thus improved immune function.
 After all, 70-80% of the immune system is located in the gut.

-Apple pectin (the ingredient needed to make jam) is a key component for SCFA production and has been shown to be more effective at producing SCFAs than soy, sugar beet, oat or pea fibre.
+Apple pectin (the ingredient needed to make jam) is a key component for SCFA production and has been shown to be more effective at producing SCFAs than soy, sugar beet, oat, or pea fibre.

-When the microbial bacteria in the gut are imbalanced, they contribute to high blood sugar, high cholesterol, weight gain, type 2 diabetes and obesity.
+When the microbial bacteria in the gut are imbalanced, they contribute to high blood sugar, high cholesterol, weight gain, type 2 diabetes, and obesity.
 One of the mechanisms how apples may influence weight loss and cholesterol is through pectin.
-Apple pectin appears to have cholesterol lowering properties as well as a positive impact of glucose metabolism.
+Apple pectin appears to have cholesterol-lowering properties as well as a positive impact of glucose metabolism.

-Interestingly a genus of bacteria, known as Bacteroidetes are found in higher levels in normal weight individuals, yet deficient in obese individuals.
+Interestingly a genus of bacteria, known as Bacteroidetes are found in higher levels in normal-weight individuals, yet deficient in obese individuals.
 Apples favour Bacteroidetes growth promotion.
 Consequently, apples are a really good way to influence weight loss through the gut microbiota.

 Let’s talk apple peel

 Most people prefer to peel their apples when stewing them.
 However, you are likely to get more benefit by leaving the peel on.
 Why?
-The peel provides much higher levels of phenolic compounds, fibre, pectin and minerals compared to the flesh.
+The peel provides much higher levels of phenolic compounds, fibre, pectin, and minerals compared to the flesh.
 If it is too much to leave it all on, then why not leave half of the skin on.